Chart Color Schemes

 Daisy Hill features high concentrations of family households, with a fairly typical median household size

-Family households compose 81.2% of all households, including 38.3% couples with children, 27.6% couples without children, and 13.8% single parent families.
-Non-family households constitute 18.8%, with lone person households at 16.7% and group households comprising 2.2%.
-The median household size is 2.8 people, aligning with the Greater Brisbane average.
+Family households comprise 81.2% of all households, including 38.3% couples with children, 27.6% couples without children, and 13.8% single parent families.
+Non-family households constitute the remaining 18.8%, with lone person households at 16.7% and group households comprising 2.2% of the total.
+The median household size is 2.8 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households